 Stellar: the Organ’s Balancing Act 2025-2026

 Embark on a journey to the stars in this unique concert where the circus arts seamlessly blend with the majestic sounds of the Grand Orgue Pierre-Béique.
 Immerse yourself in this extraordinary spectacle, accompanied by the music of Philip Glass and Hans Zimmer’s awe-inspiring Interstellar Suite.
-A true feast for the eyes and the ears!
+Open up your eyes and ears: six circus artists will be performing on stage and in the air, responding to the sounds of the Grand Orgue.
+A breathtaking concert where technical skill, emotion, and pure wonder await!

 Artists